Cody-Nelson/Attr/README.md

+# Attr
-Attr is an attribute utility library for Luau.
+Attr is an attribute utility library for Roblox.

 It is highly recommended to use Attr with [t by Osyris](https://github.com/osyrisrblx/t) for typechecking.
 The `t` library provides simple typechecking methods that can be passed into Attr as validators.